phoebeJN/ISLR/README.md

 # ISLR
-STA314 Machine Learning I
+* STA314 Statistical Methods for Machine Learning I

-An Introduction to Statistical Learning with Application in R - Applied Exercises
+* An Introduction to Statistical Learning with Application in R - Applied Exercises